hyperion-project/hyperion.ng/docs/docs/en/json/Control.md

   "origin":"My Fancy App"
 }

-// Example: Provide a color pattern, which will be reapted until all LEDs have a color
+// Example: Provide a color pattern, which will be repeated until all LEDs have a color
 // In this case LED 1: Red, LED 2: Red, LED 3: Blue.
-This repeats now {
+{
   "command":"color",
   "color":[255,0,0,255,0,0,0,0,255], // one led has 3 values (Red,Green,Blue) with range of 0-255